Scythian Stag Necklace

 In 1993 the 2500 year old preserved remains of a Scythian Princess were found on the Ukok Plateau, Siberia, by the Novosibirsk scientist, Natalia Polosmak.
 This design is a tattoo on her left shoulder and depicts a leaping stag.
 I can only hope to have captured some of the beauty of this special design.
 I originally cut this from sheet silver, cast, then re-cut to further define the piece.

-The stag is act rose gold, set inside a solid sterling silver disk, making it 3.5 cm in diameter.
-It also has blue and white Colorit enamels, and it is simply stunning.
-It is also available with green and white colours.
+The stag is 9ct rose gold, set inside a solid sterling silver disk, making it 3.5 cm in diameter.
+It also has blue and pearl-white Colorit enamels, and it is simply stunning.
+It is also available with green and pearl-white colours.

 Many years ago, my daughter Ruby borrowed a book from the local library on tribal tattoos.
 I also looked through it, found this design, and knew immediately I wanted to include it in the collection.
 But to my horror she returned it without me knowing, and I panicked because I didn’t know the name of the book!
 Luckily she was able to get it again, and it has since been a favourite in the collection.